levywanke/alx-low_level_programming/README.md

 The Linux and Unix System Programming section delves into low-level system programming on Unix-like operating systems.
 Explore topics such as file I/O, process management, system calls, socket programming, and shell scripting.
 Projects in this section involve practical applications and utilities developed in C/C++ or shell scripting.

----

-Feel free to explore each section to delve deeper into low-level programming concepts, data structures, algorithms, and system programming on Unix-like systems.
-Each directory contains projects, code implementations, and README files with detailed explanations, instructions, and resources to enhance your skills in low-level programming and algorithmic problem-solving.